Raid on the Medway: Attack

 Van Ghent's squadron now advanced up the Medway on 12 June, attacking the English defences at the chain.
 First Unity was taken by Van Brakel by assault.
-Then the fireship Pro Patria under commander Jan Daniëlsz van Rijn broke through the chain (or sailed over it according to some historians, distrusting the more spectacular traditional version of events), the stages of which were soon after destroyed by Dutch engineers commanded by Rear-Admiral David Vlugh.
-She then destroyed Matthias by fire.
+Then the fireship Pro Patria under commander Jan Daniëlsz van Rijn broke through the chain.
+According to Dutch eyewitness Otto de Vooght and 17th century historian Gerard Brandt the chain was broken by a landing party of Dutch engineers commanded by Rear-Admiral David Vlugh using hammers.
+The more spectacular traditional version of events can be traced to a play by Joost van den Vondel.

+Next the Matthias was destroyed by fire.
 The fireships Catharina and Schiedam attacked Charles V; Catharina under commander Hendrik Hendriksz was sunk by the shore batteries but Schiedam under commander Gerrit Andriesz Mak set Charles V alight; the crew was captured by Van Brakel.
 Royal Charles, with only thirty cannon aboard and abandoned by her skeleton crew when they saw Matthias burn, was then captured by the Irishman Thomas Tobiasz, the flag captain of Vice-Admiral Johan de Liefde, and carried off to the Netherlands despite an unfavourable tide.
 This was made possible by lowering her draft by bringing her into a slight tilt.
 The jack was struck while a trumpeter played "Joan's placket is torn".
 Only Monmouth escaped.
 Seeing the disaster Monck ordered all sixteen remaining warships further up to be sunk to prevent them from being captured, making for a total of about thirty ships deliberately sunk by the English themselves.
 As Andrew Marvell satirised: